The Ring of Milesius: Official Seal of the International O'Sullivan Clan

 The International O'Sullivan Clan is recognized by Finte na hÉireann ~ Clans of Ireland, the official representative organization of Irish Clans to the Government of Ireland, the United Nations, and the Standing Council of Scottish Chiefs.
-To visit the Finte na hÉireann ~ Clans of Ireland web page please click on the logo above.
+To visit the Finte na hÉireann ~ Clans of Ireland web page please click on the logo below.

 Excellent New Book on the O'Sullivan Clan Recently Published!
 Click on book to purchase.